 Visit a Museum on the Canal in Indy

-Some of your favorite museums are right on the canal in downtown Indy, the Indiana State Museum, the Eiteljorg and the Indiana History Center.
+Some of your favorite museums are right on the canal in downtown Indy: the Indiana State Museum, the Eiteljorg, and the Indiana History Center.
 Even more are right off of the canal.
 There are several days throughout the year that these Indianapolis museums offer free admission.
+While you’re walking, the steam clock in front of the Indiana State Museum is a nice event to witness every hour.

 Indianapolis Canal Art